manuelmhtr/software-development/development/git-flow-v2.md

 git rebase dev
 ```

-This will move the `task-1` branch to the end of `dev`, including all of its changes:
+This will move the `task-1` branch to the end of `staging`, including all of its changes:

 ```mermaid
 %%{init: { 'gitGraph': { 'mainBranchName': 'dev' } } }%%